 - Phobetor is the worst!
 In fact, he is responsible to bring up in our dreams animal figures, which are not exactly kittens and puppies, but beasts and scary monsters.
 For this reason Phobetor is considered the father of our nightmares!

 “Sweet Sleep, To Whom Both Men and God All Bow”

 Many authors wrote about Morpheus, since he officially became the god of sleep.

-Homer in Iliad reminds us that all men (and also gods) have to bow themselves to the need of rest, falling asleep in the Morpheus’s arms…
+However, already Homer in Iliad reminded us that all men (and also gods) have to bow themselves to the need of rest, falling asleep in the Oniro’s arms…

 Give Yourself Sweet Dreams!